 One important decision to make is to choose the framework of your home.
 After all, it is the backbone of your building and holds your home together.
 The options for the framework are wood or steel.
 They both have their upsides and downsides.
 It is important to learn the differences between steel frames vs. wood frames.

 Although wood frames have stood the test of time, steel offers numerous benefits over old-fashioned wooden frames.
-A metal frame is weather-proof, moisture and fire-resistant, stronger than wood frames, and easy to install.
+A metal frame is weather-proof, moisture and fire-resistant, stronger than wood, and easy to install.
 In contrast, a wooden frame is prone to moisture, pest, fire, mold, and more.

-While the wooden frame is for the old-timers, steel framed construction is comparatively new.
-We have listed here some reasons that make steel a winner.
+While the wooden frame has been around for a long time, steel-framed construction is relatively new.
+We have listed some reasons that make steel a winner.

-How often is it to notice warping on wooden floors?
-Yes, pretty often.
-Steel, on the other hand, does not warp easily.
+How common is it to notice warping on wooden floors?
+It happens pretty often.
+Steel structures, on the other hand, do not warp easily.

 Another problem that arises with wooden frames is pests and termites.
-Wood frames are highly prone to get infected with molds, termites, moisture, pest, etc. Steel, on the other, is robust.
+Wood frames are prone to get infected with mold, termites, moisture, pests, etc. Steel, on the other hand, is robust.

-Thus, wood is vulnerable and can rot easily, while steel is high-resistant and unlikely to degrade.
+Thus, wood is vulnerable and can rot easily, while steel is highly resistant and unlikely to degrade.

 Compared to wood, steel is lighter in weight, making it easy to handle and a safe choice for laborers and builders.
-The lighter weight is also benefitting because it reduces shipping costs.
+The lighter weight is also benefiting because it reduces shipping costs.

 Another advantage steel enjoys over wood is precision.
 The steel framework is manufactured after the house plan is thoroughly complete, which means accuracy is assured.
 You can also have holes punctured for running wires, cables, fixings, etc.